brynedwards/Spock/tutorial/rest-api.md

 Now we're ready to use our database in our application.
 Let's change our POST /person function to insert the parsed `Person` into our database.
-In your `post "person` function, change the `Just thePerson` pattern match to the following:
+In your `post "person"` function, change the `Just thePerson` pattern match to the following:

 {% highlight haskell %}